Author’s Tools

 This page is dedicated to my “author’s tools”.
 The third edition of “Embedded Software for the IoT” is published by De Gruyter.
 The main difference from the earlier editions, is not new chapters, but numerous small and big changes, provoked by reviewer and editor.
 “SQL Server with C#” is published on Amazon – using a subset of the tools used in the IoT book.

 Word is an OK tool, but as an author you need more than OK.
 I knew about Latex, and when I saw something written by a good colleague, Jens Hee, I decided to try it out.
 I have not looked back since.
-Well, maybe when I was creating the first e-book.
+Well, maybe when I was creating my first e-book.
 I implemented a number of enhancements in the second edition of the IoT book, such as improved micro-kerning.
 This makes the text even prettier.
 I am sure that I have benefited from being a programmer.
 Not that I have programmed anything in Latex, but the entire concept feels good when you are used to programming and compiling.
-To be precise, I use pdflatex, with MikTex for editing.
+To be precise, I use pdflatex.
+Before, I used MikTex for editing, however, with Microcontrollers with C I used VS Code.

 Diagrams

-In the first book, I used MS Visio for diagrams.
+In the first version of Embedded Software for the IoT, I used MS Visio for diagrams.
 It has a good collection of elements that you can piece together, but it lacks a number of features.
 Later, I switched to CorelDraw.
 I loved Corel in the old days, but believed it was dead.
 It wasn’t.
 It’s not straight-forward to use, but neither is Visio.

 From the second edition of the IoT-book and onwards, vector-graphics (from Visio and Corel) are exported as PDF into Latex, which in reality passes it “as is” to the printer.
 This gives much better results than PNG.
 Excel graphs are also exported as PDF.
 This ability is a hidden gem in Excel.
 Getting PDF-graphics right on a printer is a challenge – see my blog-post on Raster-Image-Processing: RIP.
 Process-wise I would like CorelDraw to have a batch-mode export (see below on backup).